 Lodge your application with us

-Once your application is complete, you will need to lodge BOTH a hard copy and an electronic copy with Council.
+Once your application is complete, you will need to lodge an electronic copy with Council.
 You will also need to pay the associated Application Fee and until this is paid the Council will not accept your application.

-You can provide an electronic copy of your application via email to email@example.com, or provide via a USB with your hard copy.
+You can provide an electronic copy of your application via email to email@example.com, or provide via a USB.

 Following lodgement of an application, it will be checked for completeness by a Council planner under s88 of the RMA.
 If an application does not contain the required information it will be considered to be incomplete.
 In this case, the application will be returned to you and this will incur a fee as per the current fees and charges.